WalterSimoncini/PatchCamelyon-Medical-Imaging/README.md

 ## TODOs

 - We should probably include normalization and other augmentation techniques
-- Compute other metrics apart from accuracy (ROC, F1, recall)
+- Compute other metrics apart from accuracy (ROC, F1, recall, AUC)
+- Add a way of testing a model without training